Venture off the beaten path for coffee and more in the town of San Lorenzo.

 San Lorenzo

-A small mountainous town in southeastern Puerto Rico, San Lorenzo has several off the beaten path touristic attractions to enjoy.
+A small mountainous town in southeastern Puerto Rico, San Lorenzo has several off-the-beaten-path tourist attractions to enjoy.

 Hacienda Muñoz

-At Hacienda Muñoz you can book an easy walking tour that will teach you about Puerto Rican coffee history and production while giving you the opportunity to enjoy the sprawling view of the plantation and surrounding mountain range.
-You may even run into some resident peacocks, chickens, and a friendly donkey.
-Next, enjoy a freshly made latte or espresso at their coffee shop or grab a bite at Yiya's Restaurant, which serves traditional Puerto Rican cuisine.
+At Muñoz you can book an easy walking tour to explore Puerto Rican coffee history and production while giving you the opportunity to enjoy the sprawling view of the plantation and surrounding mountain range.
+You may even run into some resident peacocks, chickens, or a friendly donkey.
+After your tour, savor a freshly made latte or espresso at their coffee shop or grab a bite at Yiya's Restaurant, which serves traditional Puerto Rican cuisine.
+You can also find specialty coffee beans to take home as an only-in-Puerto-Rico souvenir.

 Siete Chorros